They don't understand why you don't understand how they don't understand your understanding of a quality lead.

 But, like many business owners do every so often as well, I let their statement, "yes, I'm interested," overshadow the numerous red flags that popped up throughout the course of our sales relationship.
 And, owner-me promptly ordered sales-me to suck it up, and make it happen.

-SEE PART 1 HERE: 3 Sales Objections Business Owners Fail to Grasp
+SEE PART 1 HERE: 8 Sales Objections Business Owners Fail to Grasp

 The signs are ALWAYS there -

 I said it in the last article, and I'll say it again!
-The signs are ALWAYS there, and your sales people should be looking for these dead-ends just as much as they're looking for buying signals.
+The signs are ALWAYS there, and your salespeople should be looking for these dead-ends just as much as they're looking for buying signals.

 They probably get this.
-That's not to say that they're going to get it right every time, or that every sales person is capable of actually seeing them...
+That's not to say that they're going to get it right every time, or that every salesperson is capable of actually seeing them...
 Not everybody is good at sales, and not every star from yesterday will shine as brightly for you today or as brightly as they will for somebody else tomorrow.

 It's also not to say that they shouldn't be managed by a capable sales leader to keep them on course.
-BUT there is DEFINITELY a problem with the way salespeople are positioned in the hierarchy, often being dismissed as incompetent or lazy when they give excuses for not hitting quota.
+However, there is a problem with the way salespeople are positioned in the hierarchy, often being dismissed as incompetent or lazy when they give excuses for not hitting quota.
 But the reality is that they are your front line, and despite YOUR many years of experience, they probably know more about the battlefield than you do.

 You should listen.
 Look for patterns.
-And maybe even adopt an idea or two of theirs every once in awhile... especially those who surprise you with their results.
+And maybe even adopt an idea or two of theirs every once in a while... especially those who surprise you with their results.
 You know the one(s) I'm talking about... they don't follow protocol, and never hit their quotas, except for the only one that really, truly matters - sales revenue... and they're always proving you wrong.

 Yeah, those are the ones to listen to.

-Here are 3 more objections (starting at number FOUR) your sales people are facing that they would like you to trust their instincts on - and let them back off:
+Here are 3 more objections (starting at number FOUR) your salespeople are facing that they would like you to trust their instincts on - and let them back off:

 4: Cost of inaction is benign